Home / Privacy Laws / United States

 • Applies to the online collection of personal information from children under 13.

-• Requires a notice containing specific details about information practices to be posted on the home page and each area of the website where personal information is collected from children.
+• Requires a notice containing specific details about information pratices to be posted on the home page and each area of the website where personal information is collected from children.

 • Click here for more on COPPA from the Federal Trade Commission.